• Enrol to Vote

 Local Elections 2025 - Te Kōwhiringa Pōti 2025

 To have your say, you must be enrolled to vote and choose your Mayor and Council.
-People enrolled by 1 August 2025, will receive their voting papers between 9 and 22 September 2025 at home in the post.
+People enrolled by 1 August 2025, should receive their voting papers between 9 and 22 September 2025 at home in the post.
 If you enrol after 1 August 2025, you will need to make a Special Vote.

 What do your candidates stand for?
 Check out their 90sec videos here